shahrulbakar96/Covid-19-Analysis/README.md

 # Covid-19 Analysis 2023

-Within the context of this study, I am experimenting the fundamentals of SQL to apply my newly acquired skills by analyzing COVID-19 data.
+Within the context of this study, I'm refining my understanding of the foundational principles of SQL by analyzing COVID-19 data across the world.
 - The dataset contain information on deaths, cases, hospitalizations, mortality risk and others of Covid-19, covering the period from 8/01/2020 until 1/11/2023.
 - The dataset used for this experiment was from <a href="https://ourworldindata.org/covid-deaths">Coronavirus Pandemic (COVID-19)</a><br>
 - Date of data extraction: 1/11/2023.
+- The results that produced were solely intended for the purpose of practicing and learning.
+- Data visualization - in progress...

 ## Data Analysis